 5. Investing in UX research enables better decision-making across the organization

-UX research doesn’t just impact users—it benefits your wider organization by creating a user-centered culture and generating atomic research nuggets you can store in your research repository and use across the team.
+UX research doesn’t only impact your customers and your research team—it benefits your wider organization too, by creating a user-centered culture and generating atomic research nuggets you can store in your research repository and use across the team.
 For example, insights uncovered during user research can help:

-• The marketing team adjust their messaging to highlight features that existing customers note as crucial in their decision to convert
+- The marketing team, to adjust their messaging to highlight features that existing customers note as crucial in their decision to convert

-• The sales team engage differently with prospects depending on the features and functionalities identified for their use case and pain points
+- The sales team, to engage differently with prospects depending on the features and functionalities identified for their use case and pain points

-• The support team improve how they handle issues and create documentation on common problems and queries
+- The support team, to improve how they handle issues, and create documentation on common problems and queries

 While UX research and design is a strong asset for crafting wonderful online experiences for our clients, it is also a strong asset to help optimize internal processes and tools.